Back to Forests

 A sense that this isn’t just true.
 It’s personal.

-So here’s the question no worldview course, moral argument, or apologetics debate can answer for you:
+So here is the question no worldview course, moral argument, or apologetics debate can answer for you:

 What do I do with this?